 Ms. Nichter is a corporate communication specialist, who has worked for a number of large firms including Magnavox and GTE.
 While at these diverse industries, she worked with engineers and wrote feature articles that explained unique technologies to laymen and the general public.
 Ms. Nichter has also taught college-level communication classes and was the Forensic Speech coach for IPFW's student team.
-For the past five years, she has served as the Public Information Officer for the Fort Wayne Parks & Recreation Department, where she also generates marketing information and development requests.
+For the past six years, she has served as the Public Information Officer for the Fort Wayne Parks & Recreation Department, where she also generates marketing information and development requests.

 Steve Walter, IPFW Professor Director, Center for Systems Engineering BS Physics, University of Maryland M.S. and Ph.D.
-Physics, University of Colorado change, weather forecasting, deep space communications and national security.
+Physics, University of Colorado

+Dr. Walter has worked in the NASA Jet Propulsion Laboratory at the California Institute of Technology where he developed new and innovative microwave, millimeter-wave and sub millimeter-wave remote sensing systems.
+His research and development activities have contributed to a number of systems with applications to climate change, weather forecasting, deep space communications and national security.
 In 2000, he joined Northrop Grumman Electronic Systems and has served in a variety of systems engineering and program management roles.
 Most recently, Dr. Walter managed the space sensors technology office at the Northrop Grumman C4ISR and Space Sensors Division in Azusa, CA. In that role, he was responsible for developing advanced concepts for space and airborne surveillance and remote sensing systems.
 In 2006 he moved to Fort Wayne to accept the position as the IPFW Professor of Systems Engineering and Director of the Center of Excellence for Systems Engineering.